The Brexit Impact

 After much speculation and pondering, the UK has voted to leave the EU.

 The ‘remain’ campaign rallied voters by advocating on the primary issues of “more jobs, lower prices and worker’s rights” (www.strongerin.co.uk).
 While the ‘leave’ campaign rallied voters by advocating on the principal issues of “decide our own laws, control our borders, the money we’d save and our own global trade deals” (www.leave.eu).

-Whether or not the ‘leave’ movement will realise the promises they made on these issues is yet to be seen and there will be serious negotiation and legislative changes required before the tangible results of the ‘leave’ decision are properly felt.
+Whether or not the ‘leave’ movement will realise the promises they made on these issues is yet to be seen.
+There will be serious negotiation and legislative changes required before the tangible results of the ‘leave’ decision are properly felt.

-One immediate and tangible result of Brexit was the drop in the value of Sterling against the Euro and the distinct possibility of the UK entering into recession.
+One immediate and tangible result of Brexit was the drop in the value of Sterling against the Euro.
+This is, in addition, with the distinct possibility of the UK entering into recession.